SkyFly0101/Red-Ocean-Theme/README.md

 Download Clear Vision V7 -> https://github.com/ClearVision/ClearVision-v7?tab=readme-ov-file

 Place the css file inside Vencord->Settings file.
-(Make sure you've enabled Clear Vision V7 and are using my css file)
+(Make sure you've enabled Clear Vision V7 and are using my css file you might need to rename it to QuickCSS or copy the contents and paste them in the quick css when choosing a theme on Vencord)

 Contact me on discord itsjustalex_